LucaRedondi/Deontic-Explanations-Dataset/README.md

 # The format of cases
 Each case is composed by a set of premises, a hypothesis and an explanation.
 The premises contain relevant information about the facts as well as the moral principles involved in the case.
 To move from the premises to the hypothesis, some reasoning steps are required.
 These are provided by the explanation.
 Here is an example:

-Premises: Bob declines your proposal to meet at his place.
+- Premises: Bob declines your proposal to meet at his place.
 You should respect others’ autonomy.

-Hypothesis: You should not show up at Bob’s place.
+- Hypothesis: You should not show up at Bob’s place.

-Explanation: Because you should respect others autonomy, if Bob’s don’t want you at his place, then you should not go at his place.
+- Explanation: Because you should respect others autonomy, if Bob’s don’t want you at his place, then you should not go at his place.
 Since Bob declined your proposal to meet at his place, he is likely not to want you at his place.

 # Organization of the Dataset
 The Dataset is organized in different groups, that target different reasoning patterns.
 They are defined by their “missing step”, i.e.: what is missing between the premises and the hypothesis.

 # 1. Classical logic
 Sometimes there is no missing step at all, provided that one acknowledges all the information contained in the premises.
+For example:

-Premises: Either Sue is at the wedding, or Mary is at the wedding.
+- Premises: Either Sue is at the wedding, or Mary is at the wedding.
 Mary is not at the wedding.
-Hypothesis: Sue is at the wedding.
+- Hypothesis: Sue is at the wedding.
-Explanation:
+- Explanation:

 The cases in this folder are such that, by simply applying classical logic on the premises, one can infer the hypothesis.

 # 2. Common sense
 Consider the example:

-Premises: A young child is outside.
+- Premises: A young child is outside.

-Hypothesis: An infant is outside.
+- Hypothesis: An infant is outside.

-Explanation: A young child is an infant.
+- Explanation: A young child is an infant.

 Here the missing step consists in establishing that two terms are equivalent.
 In practical reasoning, we can have deontic statements expressed in different ways in natural language:

-Premises: Killing is wrong.
+- Premises: Killing is wrong.

-Hypothesis: You should not kill.
+- Hypothesis: You should not kill.

-Explanation: To say that killing is wrong is to say that you should not kill.
+- Explanation: To say that killing is wrong is to say that you should not kill.

 In some specific normative theories, the two propositions might actually have different meaning, just as in some factual context a young child might not be an infant.
 However, in normal circumstances the explanations provided above – both the epistemic and the deontic one – are to be accepted as valid.